How To Deadlift Properly: Deadlift variations, exercise tips and benefits

 The Romanian deadlift requires the knees to remain in a static position, placing more load on the hamstrings.
 The recruitment of the quadriceps is reduced; placing more overall emphasis on the hamstrings, glutes and back muscles.

-Keeping a strict posture and retracted scapulae(shoulders) is key to proper Romanian deadlift form, the movement for the RDL should all come from the hips hingeing backwards, sticking your butt out.
+Keeping a strict posture and retracted scapulae(shoulders) is key to proper Romanian deadlift form, the movement for the RDL should all come from the hips hingeing backward, sticking your butt out.

 To safely get the bar into position before starting the Romanian deadlift, perform a conventional deadlift or place the bar low down on a barbell rack.